 Some areas of application

-The ZMODEM Client-Server (ZMCS) software is ideal to be used in client-server applications and especially when easy and secure file transmission is required.
-It can be used to collect data from remote stations or networks like: Point-of-Sale systems, Kiosk, Remote maintenance systems, retrieve data from Measurement Systems, Accounting Systems, Backup Systems etc.
+The ZMCS Client-Server software is ideal to be used in client-server applications and especially where fast and stable file transmission using ZMODEM or KERMIT protocol is required.
+It can be used to drop files or collect data files from remote stations or networks like: Point-of-Sale systems, Kiosk, Remote maintenance systems, retrieve data from Measurement Systems, Accounting Systems, Backup Systems etc.

 Automate your backups from remote stations easily with ZMCS.
 Collect remote data files secure and easy without the need to develop special software.